Remigration: Criticism

-Michael Weiss and Julia Ebner, of the Institute for Strategic Dialogue, have identified the "identitarian concept of 'remigration'" as having accelerated since 2014, and associated it with increasing calls from the far-right for mass deportation of non-white Europeans, in what they described as "ethnic cleansing".
+Michael Weiss and Julia Ebner, of the Institute for Strategic Dialogue, have identified the "identitarian concept of 'remigration as having accelerated since 2014, and associated it with increasing calls from the far-right for mass deportation of non-white Europeans, in what they described as "ethnic cleansing".
 Ebner also stated that avoiding the word "deportation" is useful to sidestep associations of deportations during the Holocaust.
+The term's deliberate use of euphemistic language has been identified as a strategic tactic to make remigration more palatable to mainstream audiences.
+Researcher Cynthia Miller-Idriss notes that "relabelling concepts like the forced deportation and ethnic cleansing of immigrants as 're-migration' can make hateful expressions seem more acceptable to a broader range of ordinary individuals".

 Francis Combes has described remigration as a form of demagoguery that would lead to ethnic cleansing.
-Arguing that France has had a mixed genetic heritage since Gallic times, he has questioned the practicality of expelling French people of immigrant origin and the number of generations that would require investigation in pursuit of "purity".
+Arguing that France has had a mixed genetic heritage since Gallic times, he has questioned the practicality of implementing remigration and the number of generations that would require investigation in pursuit of "purity".